We need to talk about the data analyst

 Collaboration between roles

 Our data team is semi-decentralized.
-This means we’re a single team, but team members are embedded.
+This means we’re a single team, but team members are embedded onto dedicated business functions.
 Just as we have an analytics engineer on core business functions, we’re adding a data analyst as an investigatory/analytical partner.
 We’re taking a bet that the data analyst and the analytics engineer should have a symbiotic working relationship where they can both utilize each others’ strengths.
 Below is an example of what this looks like in practice:

 Scenario: Marketing is working on an initiative to bring in new campaigns and they want to build reporting to highlight key metrics while reiterating on their campaign strategies.